To all Music Professionals, and all Parents of current or future Music Students:

 The combination of these three difficult challenges is understandably having an impact on the AFM's ability to protect and assist musicians in their careers.
 This is also resulting in fewer and fewer contributions being made to the union's pension fund.
 Combine that with the fact that more and more retiring musicians are beginning to draw funds from their pension, and it's clear how negatively this is all going to impact the AFM-EPF's assets going forward.

 For this situation to improve, any solution certainly must include a plan to greatly increase contributions to the pension fund.
-The question is how to incentivize union members to file more pension-eligible work contracts with the union.
+The main question is how to incentivize union members to file more pension-eligible work contracts with the union.
+(And, how to incentivize private music teachers to consider the possibility of having all their private lessons income be administered through the AFM union, but that'll be addressed a bit later!)

-The idea of allowing union members to contribute MUSIC LESSON INCOME to the pension fund is an innovative approach to help with this incentivizing process.
-In other words, demonstrating to union members that there's a reason for them to feel hopeful about the health and longevity of the AFM-EPF will likely cause them to feel better and better about insisting that their work include both the AFM and the AFM-EPF.
-And enabling union members to see how much additional money would likely be added to the AFM-EPF (as a direct result of an initiative like the UPMTI) could have a huge impact on the decision-making process they'd use in how to serve their own best interest as both a musician and a music teacher.
+The idea of allowing union members to easily contribute MUSIC LESSON INCOME to the pension fund is an innovative approach to help with this incentivizing process.
+In other words, demonstrating to union members that there's a reason for them to feel hopeful about the health and longevity of the AFM-EPF will likely help them to feel better and better about insisting that ALL their work (playing AND teaching) go through both the AFM and the AFM-EPF.
+And enabling union members to see how much additional money would likely be added to the AFM-EPF (as a direct result of an initiative like the UPMTI) could have a huge impact on the decision-making process they'd use in how to serve their own best interest as both a musician and a private music teacher.

 Currently there are several AFM Locals throughout the US that give their members the ability to contribute lesson income toward the AFM-EPF, but this requires either: